 This symbol represents the OPERATIONAL DISPLAY.
-After the meter has been powered up, the display settles and indicates the calibrated input signal.
+After the meter has been powered up, the display settles and indicates the input signal or the result of a math function to the meter.
 This is known as the operational mode and is generally referred to as the operational display throughout the documentation.